-What is motor neurone disease?
+What is motor neuron disease?

 Types of MND

-• Progressive muscular atrophy (PMA) is also a slow-moving variation of ALS and causes progressive muscle wasting in the legs, arms and mouth area
+- Progressive muscular atrophy (PMA) is also a slow-moving variation of ALS and causes progressive muscle wasting in the legs, arms, and mouth area.

-• Progressive Bulbar Palsy (PBP) is a type of MND that affects the brain stem region.
-Patients diagnosed with ALS can also have progressive bulbar palsy (bulbar als,) and PBP symptoms include frequent choking, difficulty eating, speaking or swallowing
+- Progressive Bulbar Palsy (PBP) is a type of MND that affects the brain stem region.
+Patients diagnosed with ALS can also have progressive bulbar palsy (bulbar als,) and PBP symptoms include frequent choking, difficulty eating, speaking, or swallowing.

 Signs & Symptoms of Motor Neuron Disease

-Early stage symptoms of MND are often confused with other types of unrelated neurological disorders, and frequently, the diagnosis is changed after further testing.
+Early-stage symptoms of MND are often confused with other types of unrelated neurological disorders, and the diagnosis is frequently changed after further testing.
 The initial signs and warning signals of MND depend upon where the disease manifests first.
-Typical symptoms for patients with onset MND are in the mouth ( bulbar) region, arms, legs, or lungs (respiratory system.)
+Typical symptoms for patients with onset MND are in the mouth ( bulbar) region, arms, legs, or lungs (respiratory system).

-Symptoms of Stage 1 MND include:upper-motor-neuron-lesions
+Symptoms of Stage 1 MND include:

-• Weakening hand grip or premature fatigue
+- Weakening hand grip or premature fatigue

-• Weakness in the legs & arms
+- Weakness in the legs & arms

-• Bulbar-onset disease resulting in garbled or slurred speech
+- Bulbar-onset disease resulting in garbled or slurred speech

-• Difficulty with swallowing
+- Difficulty with swallowing

-• Increased incidents of clumsiness or stumbling
+- Increased incidents of clumsiness or stumbling

-• Respiratory-onset disease which causes frequent shortness of breath
+- Respiratory-onset disease, which causes frequent shortness of breath

-• Lack of oxygen causing poor sleep or waking up with a headache
+- Lack of oxygen causing poor sleep or waking up with a headache

 As MND gets more advanced, the symptoms get more noticeable after several functions in the body are affected.